lucko/spark-docs/docs/misc/using-async-profiler.md

 RUN apk add --no-cache libstdc++
 ```

-If you are using an Debian-based Java Docker image, add the following to your Dockerfile:
+If you are using a Debian-based Java Docker image, add the following to your Dockerfile:

 ```docker
 RUN apt-get install libstdc++6